devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 1. Labels are provided for component, level, and type.
 This allows you to efficiently search and filter based on these labels.
 1. JSON is used for the body of the log event.
 Grafana Loki can automatically parse the JSON fields for display and filtering.
-1. The data is automatically inserted using the `date` shell command.
+1. The date is automatically inserted using the `date` shell command.
    ```sh
    '"$(($(date +%s)*1000000000))"'
    ```